 The best furniture paints you can buy

 If you want to give a DIY project a go but don’t have loads of time to spend on it, then this Rust-Oleum Chalked Furniture Paint is a great go-to for easy furniture painting.
-No sanding or priming is required before application, and it’s a water-based color, which means it doesn’t smell too potent or give off strong fumes, so this could easily be applied indoors with just a few sheets of newspaper laid down for protection.
+No sanding or priming is required before application, and it’s a water-based product, which means it doesn’t smell too potent or give off strong fumes, so this could easily be applied indoors with just a few sheets of newspaper laid down for protection.

 It does, however, mean that it can only be used on interior furniture, as the paint would not fare very well in the elements.
 With nine colors to choose from, including coastal blue, linen white, blush pink, and and aged grey, there is a range of possibilities for transforming your old furniture into something truly unique.
 The matte finish also makes it a great pick for those who love a farmhouse or shabby-chic look.
+However, this paint also works for projects that won't live in a modern farmhouse -- to give it a more contemporary vibe, simply add a topcoat of a glossy polyurethane.
+This will also improve the durability of the product, too.

 Do your kitchen cabinets look a little worse for the wear?
 If so, then Valspar's Cabinet Enamel Semi-Gloss Latex Paint can quickly and easily make them look brand new again.
 This is a durable paint that goes on smoothly and leaves a smooth, hard finish that won’t show any signs of brush marks.
 The paint can be custom-colored, so you can choose from Valspar's extensive color library.
 Note that this paint works best with sanded or de-glossed cabinets, and you may require a primer if you're going from a dark to a light color.